NCI-HTAN-Jamborees/Pan-cancer-Treg-Atlas/README.md

 ![Alt Text](umap)

 **4. Downstream analysis**
+Following the clustering of our extracted Tregs into distinct subtypes originating from different tumor tissues, the populations could be further segreated based on spiecifc gene expressions.
+This allows the creation of bubble plots summarizing the gene expression profiles of our extracted Treg populations.
+We can additionally link this to the metadata allowing us to reveal the frequency of certain profiles in responders vs. non responders for example.
+We can also conduct additional molecular analyses such as pathway analysis, Tcell receptor (TCR) repertoire profiling, and trajectory analysis.

+## Conclusions and future directions
+In the future, we hope to automate the pipeline for CellTypist to analyze and annotate huge sets of databases at once for further downstream clustering and processing.
+We also hope to include more Treg data in the atlas we have created and for this atlas to become a continuously updated resource for investigators who are interested in the fields of Tregs and immunotherapy.

 ## Limitations
 - Here, we were limited by the use of level 4 HTAN data due to time constraints, ultimately limiting the number of databases we could use for analysis.
 - Filtering the data during the Treg extraction step initially resulted in a cell drop out issue due to some cells not expressing CD4 or FOXP3, but this was addressed with the inclusion of a majority voting step to classify a Treg based on the expression of other markers that properly clustered with the true Treg population.
 - We were finally limited by only being able to apply our pipeline on one dataset at a time which resulted in the analysis requiring more time than initially expected.

-## Conclusions and future directions
-In the future, we hope to automate the pipeline for CellTypist to analyze and annotate huge sets of databases at once for further downstream clustering and processing.
-We also hope to include more Treg data in the atlas we have created and for this atlas to become a continuously updated resource for investigators who are interested in the fields of Tregs and immunotherapy.